erik-geant/little-glitter/README.md

-1. Write a method that accepts an iterable of integers as input and returns an iterable containing all prime integers.
+1. Write a method that accepts an iterable of integers as input and returns an iterable containing all elements of the input list that are prime.
    (cf. `part1.py` in this repository for a code reference)

-2. Write a generator method that accepts an iterable of integers as input and, rather than pre-computing an entire list before returning, yields prime values one-by-one as they are discovered (maybe you already did this in your solution to #1)
+2. Write a generator method that accepts an iterable of integers as input and, rather than pre-computing an entire list before returning, yields prime values one-by-one as they are discovered in the input list (maybe you already did this in your solution to #1)
    (cf. `part2.py` in this repository for a code reference)